Check if an IPV6 Address is vaild

-The number of addresses are - 340,282,366,920,938,463,463,374,607,431,768,211,456
+The number of addresses is 340,282,366,920,938,463,463,374,607,431,768,211,456.

 The format of an IPv6 address consists of a string of hexadecimal values; the hexadecimal values represent four bits.
 There are a total of 32 hexadecimal values in an IPv6 address.
 The structure of an IPv6 is 0:0:0:0:0:0:0:0, with each zero representing four hexadecimal values.
 The four hexadecimal values are called Hextets.
-Similar to an IPv4 eight bit octet but with 16 bits or four hexadecimal values.
+Similar to an IPv4 eight-bit octet but with 16 bits or four hexadecimal values.
 The term Hextet is used to describe a section of an IPv6 address similar to an IPv4.
 Each Hextet is separated by a ':'.
 The range of hexadecimal starts at zero all the way up to F. The range of a Hextet starts at 0000 up to FFFF.

 When working with IPv6 addresses, it can be beneficial to use an IPv6 shortening calculator to simplify the task of shortening.
-The calculator helps shorten an IPv6 addresses into a more compact readable form, making them easier to work with.
+The calculator helps shorten IPv6 addresses into a more compact readable form, making them easier to work with.
 You can try out an IPv6 shortening calculator here to streamline your IPv6 address management.